 As were driving out Tennessee, we drove along the Nolichucky River and we stopped now and again, to get some shots, using only 35mm cameras.

-The drive through Tennessee into South Carolina, is extremely rural, nothing jumped out at me really photogenic because I wasn’t looking at this as though it was a documentary, although if I make the trip again, I would probably take some pictures of what I was saw.
-It was very rural homes, no commercial anything and no grocery stores, no gas stations other than the image below, occasionally you would see a house and it would have a lot of automobiles there, it was either a used car lot, a mechanic shop or, a roadhouse, other wise in we saw nothing else.
+The drive through Tennessee into South Carolina, is extremely rural, nothing jumped out at me as really photogenic because I wasn’t looking at this as it was a documentary, although if I make the trip again, I would probably take some pictures of what I was saw.
+It was all very rural homes, no commercial anything and no grocery stores or no gas stations other than the image below.
+Occasionally you would see a house and it would have a lot of automobiles there, it was either a used car lot, a mechanic shop or, a roadhouse, otherwise in we saw nothing else.
 We were on the Old Asheville Highway.

-Other than that, it was just houses, and a lot of these houses are very rural, that means that they are not vacation homes, people are living there, some large double wide trailers now on cinderblocks, some of them had chimneys, brick chimneys that they have added on to the side.
-I spoke to a friend of mine is from that area, I brought this up to him, he told me that many of the people who lived there, worked in the textile industry in the 70 -80s, that three to four women would carpool three or more hours to the factory, alas the textile industry is long gone.
+Other than that, it was just houses, and a lot of these houses are very rural, they are not vacation homes, people are living there, some large double wide trailers now on cinderblocks, some of them had chimneys, brick chimneys that they have added on to the side.
+I spoke to a friend of mine is from that area, I brought this up to him, he told me that many of the people who lived there, worked in the textile industry in the 70s -80s, that three to four women would carpool, three or more hours to the factory, alas the textile industry is long gone.
 They just did that, their way of life.
-The only other I could think of also set there is probably a lot of people that are pensioned there possibly, possibly veterans from the Armed Forces.
+The only other I could think of, possible people are pensioned, could be veterans from the Armed Forces.

 We continued, and stopped and took these images, entering Georgia.